fallais/hermes/README.md

 It can also be deployed in a Docker container, it is only 20MB.

-`docker run -d --name gobirthday --config config.yaml`
+`docker run -d --name gobirthday --volume config.yaml:/config.yaml`

 ### With docker-compose